Ryan-Ray-Martin/sentiment-pipeline/README.md

 #### We created a serve config and deleted the runtime env because we already containerized our application.
 #### An example can be found here: https://docs.ray.io/en/master/serve/production-guide/kubernetes.html
 serve build finbert_serve:sentiment -k -o sentiment_config.yaml

+#### Connect Cloud SQL to GKE

+Step 1: Create a KSA

+Step 2: Bind GSA to KSA